routegy/routegy-docs/app/docs/reference/actions.md

 An action is a task that is run for every [event](/reference/events/) created by an [app](/reference/apps/).

-An action joins a [action type](/reference/action-types/) with [app data](/reference/app-data/).
+An action joins an [action type](/reference/action-types/) with [app data](/reference/app-data/).
 For example, "Send SMS" would be the action type and "+1-123-123-1234" would be the phone number in the app data.

 Some examples of actions could be: